IndrajeetPatil/statsExpressions/paper/paper.md

 #> 1     0.977       0.95 Explanatory measure of effect size <language>
 ```

-These functions also play nicely with `dplyr` functions.
-For example, let's say
+These functions also play nicely with popular data manipulation packages.
+For
-we want to repeat the same analysis across *all* levels of a certain grouping
+example, let's say we want to use `dplyr` to repeat the same analysis across
-variable.
+*all* levels of a certain grouping variable.
 Here is how we can do it:

 ```r